samuelselasi/headfirstc-tutorial/README.md

 * Open cmd and type [gcc --version] to verify installation

  # cards.c
-program to evaluate the value of cards
+Program to evaluate the value of cards
  * It will display the value of a card

  # cards2.c
- cards.c program modified so that it can be used for card counting.
+ The cards.c code is modified so that it can be used for card counting.
  * It will need to display one message if the value of the card is from 3 to 6.
  * It will need to display a different message if the card is a 10, Jack, Queen, or King.

  # cards3.c
-cards2.c program code modified
+The cards2.c code is modified
  * If statement is replaced with switch

   # cards4.c
-cards3.c program modified in code and functionality
+The cards3.c code is modified in code and functionality to produce a complete card counting machine.
  * Switch statement is put in a while loop
  * This displays the card count after each card and ends when user enters X